Wicked Money Questions

 - Do they bring up any particular memories, thoughts or images?

-- Which side feels more socially acceptable?
-Which side do you tend to hide?
+- Which side feels more 'socially acceptable'?
+Which side do you tend to mask?

 - Whose voice do you hear in relation to each side?